 Terms of Reference

-The NZSL Board's primary founding document is the Terms of Reference, which were agreed to by the Minister for Disability Issues in March 2015.
-This was revised in June 2022.
+The NZSL Board's founding document is the Terms of Reference agreed by the Minister for Disability Issues in March 2015.
+The terms were revised in March 2026.

-Aspects of this Terms of Reference that may impact the operation of the NZSL Board will be reviewed annually, with a full review being conducted biennially.
+Aspects of the Terms of Reference that may affect the operation of the NZSL Board are reviewed annually, with a full review every two years.

 Vision